-Computers and the internet are everywhere in modern life, and being able to access them can make many things so much easier.
-But if you didn't grow up in the computer age, simply never got round to learning more, or struggle with technology because of a health problem, then finding out about how to use computers and the internet may feel like a daunting prospect.
+Computers, smartphones, tablets and the internet are everywhere in modern life, and being able to access them can make many things so much easier.
+But if you didn't grow up in the computer age, simply never got round to learning more, or struggle with technology because of a health problem, then finding out about how to use the internet may feel like a daunting prospect.

 If you are only reading this because someone else has helped you to get this far then don't worry.
-Learning to use computers and the internet is easier than you think, and there is plenty of help out there to get people of all backgrounds and ages on-line and comfortable with the internet.
+Learning to use your device to access the internet is easier than you think, and there is plenty of help out there to get people of all backgrounds and ages on-line and comfortable with the internet.

-And once you can use a computer, you will be able to:
+And once you can use your device, you will be able to:

 Our Events calendar gives details of regular classes and other activities which can help you to get up to speed with computers and the internet.

 There are various organisations and schemes which may be able to offer you help.